 Prepayments can reduce your yield.
-Your yield on a PC will depend on its price, the interest rate payable on the PC, the payment delay on the PC, the rate of prepayments on its underlying Mortgages, and other characteristics of those Mortgages.
+Your yield on a PC will depend on its price, the interest rate payable on the PC, the payment delay on the PC, the rate of prepayments on its underlying

+Mortgages, and other characteristics of those Mortgages.
 Certain Mortgages may be voluntarily prepaid at any time, subject to any applicable lockout period and to the payment of any applicable prepayment premiums.
 The Mortgages with lockout periods may be voluntarily prepaid at any time outside of the lockout period.
 The Mortgages also may be prepaid due to defaults, casualties, condemnations and repurchases.
-You should carefully consider the yield risks associated with PCs, including these:
+The yield on your PC could be lower than you expect if either:

-- If you purchase a PC at a discount to its principal amount and the rate of principal payments on the underlying Mortgages is slower than you expect, you will receive payments over a longer period than you expect, so the yield on your investment will be lower than you expect. - If you purchase a PC at a premium over its principal amount and the rate of principal payments on the underlying Mortgages is faster than you expect, you will receive payments over a shorter period than you expect, so the yield on your investment will be lower than you expect. - In general, the rate of Mortgage prepayments early in your investment has the greatest effect on your yield to maturity.
+- You buy your PC at a discount to its principal amount and principal payments are slower than you expect. - You buy your PC at a premium over its principal amount and principal payments are faster than you expect. - In general, the rate of Mortgage prepayments early in your investment has the greatest effect on your yield to maturity.
 A negative effect on your yield produced by principal prepayments at a higher (or lower) rate than you expect in the period immediately following your purchase of a PC is not likely to be fully offset by an equivalent reduction (or increase) in that rate in later periods.